 “My Sad Heart” (1962) – Willie Mays * Written by Deadric Malone * 45: “My Sad Heart” / “If You Love Me” * Label: Duke

-Released the same year his San Francisco Giants lost a hard-fought seven-game World Series to the New York Yankees, this single by Willie Mays reveals a musical version of the Say Hey Kid as appealing as the famous baseball version.
-In spite of its lack of a strong title hook, it sounds like something Sonny Til and the Orioles could have done.
-Writer credits went to Deadric Malone, the pseudonym for Houstonian Don Robey, who owned the Duke-Peacock label empire.
-Before this, Mays had appeared on a 1954 single with the Treniers (“Say Hey (The Willie Mays Song)”).
-Did any suspicion-prone baseball people notice in 1962 that the previous time the Giants had won a pennant Mays also recorded a single?
-(1954 was the year the New York Giants swept the Cleveland Indians and Willie made his celebrated catch.)
-He should have spent some more time in the studio.
+Released the same year Willie Mays’s San Francisco Giants lost a hard-fought seven-game World Series to the New York Yankees, this 45 is almost certainly by a different Willie Mays.
+The actual singer, though, is difficult to trace.
+Did he really share the name of the Say Hey Kid or did he use a pseudonym as some sort of sales ruse?
+In spite of its lack of a strong title hook, the record sounds like something Sonny Til and the Orioles could have done.
+Writer credits went to Deadric Malone, an acknowledged pseudonym for Houstonian Don Robey, who owned the Duke-Peacock label empire.
+Eight years before this, the actual baseball Mays really did lend his voice to a 1954 single with the Treniers (“Say Hey (The Willie Mays Song)”).